 Specifically, women with PCOS have elevated levels of androgens and should never take DHEA, as it will acerbate two unwelcome side effects of PCOS – acne and unwanted hair growth.

 Many fertility clinics have found increased results in helping women who were once told “you can only achieve pregnancy through egg donation” by simply having them supplement with DHEA prior to and through IVF.
 If you have diminished ovarian reserve, DHEA is a supplement you should definitely talk to your doctor about.

 It is important to note that DHEA is not going to resolve reproductive health-related infertility.
-It appears to focus on egg health, so while it may be helpful in achieving pregnancy; it is not going to fix other health-related fertility issues a person may be dealing with.
+It is said to DHEA helps with egg health, (along with Powerfully Pure brand MSM) so while it may be helpful in achieving pregnancy; it is not going to fix other health-related fertility issues that you may be dealing with.